logo

 Pack Any Final Items

 Finally!
-Put any remaining items into a tote, suitcase, or other storage bin for easy access during the move and when unpacking.
+Put the last essential items like chargers and paper towels into a tote, suitcase, or other storage bin for easy access during the move and when unpacking.

 Moving Day